Junior High 4-H Academic Conference

 The University of Tennessee, Knoxville

-4-H Junior High Academic Conference is celebrating its thirty-second birthday this year.
-This 4-H STEM event will be June 9 – 12, 2020, on the campus of the University of Tennessee at Knoxville.
+4-H Junior High Academic Conference is celebrating its 34th birthday this year.
+This 4-H STEM event will be June 14 – 17, 2022, on the campus of the University of Tennessee at Knoxville.
 Participants receive intensive training in their 4-H project area under the supervision of university scientists and specialists and explore related career opportunities.
 The conference provides a variety of rewarding and fun-filled experiences in classroom, outdoor and laboratory settings.

-Any junior high 4-H member (6th-8th grade on January 1, 2020) enrolled in projects relating to one of the following sixteen interest areas is eligible to attend the conference.
+Any junior high 4-H member (6th-8th grade on January 1, 2022) enrolled in projects relating to one of the following 17 interest areas is eligible to attend the conference.

-Delegates will be selected on the basis of an application form available from the county Extension office or the Tennessee 4-H forms and materials page.
+Delegates will be selected on the basis of an application form available from the county Extension office, this site (see below), or the Tennessee 4-H forms and materials page.
 Delegates may attend the conference only once in a given project area.
 Selected state 4-H council members, volunteer leaders, and Extension personnel will attend to assist with the program.

 The registration fee to attend Junior High 4-H Academic Conference is $75.00.
 Once you have been notified of your selection as a delegate, send your check to your county UT Extension office.